ltpitt/vagrant-pebble-sdk/README.md

 ## Learning Material

 In the repo you will also find learning-c-with-pebble.pdf and pebble-development-with-javascript.pdf.
-The first file will help not only to learn writing apps for Pebble but also a good foundation of the C language.
+learning-c-with-pebble.pdf will help not only to learn writing apps for Pebble but also a good foundation of the C language.
 I downloaded the pdf from the gitbook page here:
 https://legacy.gitbook.com/book/pebble/learning-c-with-pebble/details

 The pebble-development-with-javascript.pdf is just a simple introduction about how to write an app with Javascript on Pebble thanks to PebbleJS.
-I've found an interesting website with a good tutorial (and saved it in pdf form) here:
+pebble-development-with-javascript.pdf is just a good tutorial I've found and saved as pdf.
+Original tutorial is available here:
 https://www.sitepoint.com/pebble-watch-development-javascript/

 ## Notes